 When Vdac < Vin

-If the output voltage of DAC is lesser than the input voltage then the most significant bit remains intact and the next bit will be changed to 1 for new comparison.
+If the output voltage of the DAC is less than the input voltage, then the most significant bit remains intact, and the next bit will change to 1 for a new comparison.

 When Vdac > Vin

-On the other hand, if the output DAC voltage is greater than the input voltage then the MSB is transformed to zero but the next bit is pulled high for the new comparison.
+On the other hand, if the output DAC voltage is greater than the input voltage, then the MSB is transformed to zero but pulls the next bit high for the new comparison.

 Working of Successive Approximation ADC

-As we have calculated, the output voltage of DAC is 8 Volts and Vin is 11.2 volts.
-So, the condition Vin>Vdac is satisfied which results in unchanged most significant bit and successive bit is set to 1.
+As per our calculations, the output voltage of DAC is 8 volts, and Vin is 11.2 volts.
+So, this satisfies the condition Vin>Vdac, which results in no change in the most significant bit, and successive bits are set to 1.
 Now, the code has become 1100.
-So, the output of DAC corresponding to this binary code is 12 Volts measured using the same output voltage formula.
-This is the new DAC voltage set to be compared with.
+So, the output of the DAC corresponding to this binary code is 12 volts; we measure it using the same output voltage formula.
+This is the new DAC voltage to be compared with.

-Once more, the input voltage is compared with the DAC voltage.
-If again, the latter is lesser, then the second bit remains the same while the third bit is made 1 for the new comparison.
-But if vice versa happens then the second bit is changed to zero and the third bit to 1 for the next comparison.
+Once more, compare the input voltage with the DAC voltage.
+If again, the latter is less, then the second bit remains the same while the third bit is made 1 for the new comparison.
+But if vice versa happens, then the second bit changes to zero and the third bit to 1 for the next comparison.
 It means that the current input code for the DAC is 1010.
-We will deduce the output voltage which is updated to 10 Volts.
+We will deduce the output voltage, which is updated to 10 volts.
 Repeat the same process again.

-If Vin is less than 10 Volts then the third bit is kept as it is and the least significant bit is made high.
-For vice versa, the third bit is turned to 0 and LSB alters to 1 to compare with the input voltage.
-The input is for sure greater than the Vdac so, the next input code is 1011.
-The corresponding output voltage becomes 11 Volts.
-It is again compared and the final code is 1011.
+If Vin is less than 10 volts, then the third bit is kept as it is and sets the least significant bit to high.
+For vice versa, the third bit turns to 0, and the LSB alters to 1 to compare with the input voltage.
+The input is for sure greater than the Vdac so the next input code is 1011.
+The corresponding output voltage becomes 11 volts.
+It is again compared, and the final code is 1011.

 Below is the tree hierarchy that depicts all the possibilities that occur during the iterations.
-Hence, based on the comparison, only one code is selected in the end.
+Hence, on the basis of comparison, we only select one code at the end.

 Time Domain Representation

-The four-cycle time domain representation of the sequence for the visual is shown below:
+The four-cycle time-domain representation of the sequence for the visual is as follows:

 Conversion Time

-It is the time needed by analog to digital converter to completely convert continuous signals to digital signals.
-The conversion time is based on the number of bits because the N number of bits takes N number of clock cycles.
+It is the time when an analog-to-digital converter needs to completely convert continuous signals to digital signals.
+The basis of the conversion time is the number of bits, because the N number of bits takes the N number of clock cycles.
 Each bit iteration takes one cycle.
-So, the general conversion time formula is
+So, the general conversion time formula is:

 Tc = N x Tclk